Updated May 25th 2021 | New Advice, New Pictures

 Quartz vs. Granite: What’s the Difference?

-To help you decide which is best for you we will compare five qualities to of quartz and granite.
+To help you decide which is best for you we will compare five qualities to of quartz countertops and granite countertops.

 Now that you know the composition of the two rocks, let’s compare its qualities.